Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Conclusion

 \section{Conclusion}

-We report the discovery of an exotic trans-Neptunian object \name from the archival data of DECaLS.
-Its orbit is extremely wide and eccentric ($a=838$~au, $q=44.9$~au, $i = 16.2^\circ$).
-It is currently located at a distance of 90.5~au and is among the top ten most distant solar-system objects observed in the optical.
-Furthermore, it has the second brightest absolute magnitude $H_V=3.5$ among known TNOs with wide orbits ($a>$ 80 au).
-When assuming a typical albedo of 0.15, the diameter of \name is estimated to be 700 km, large enough to qualify as a dwarf planet.
+We report the discovery of a large, exotic trans-Neptunian dwarf planet candidate, \name, from the archival data of DECaLS.
+It is currently located at a distance of 90~au.
+When assuming a typical albedo of 0.13, its diameter is estimated to be 700 km, large enough to qualify as a dwarf planet.

-The discovery of \name suggests a population behind it with hundreds of objects possessing similar properties, because the probability for \name to be close enough and detectable is only 0.5\% given its wide and eccentric orbit.
-Estimated from the large size of \name, the total mass of that population is potentially 1\% of Earth's mass, which is a significant fraction of the scattering disk.
+Its orbit is extremely wide and eccentric ($a=830$~au, $q=44.9$~au, $i=16.2^\circ$), influenced by both Neptune's scattering and the Galactic tide at Gyr timescale, therefore representing an overlap between the scattering disk and the inner Oort cloud.

-We show that the orbit of \name is shaped by both Neptune's scattering and the Galactic tide at Gyr timescale (Figures~\ref{fig:Nbody_evo} and \ref{fig:migration}), thus its orbit represents an overlap between the scattering disk and the inner Oort cloud.
+The probability for \name to be close enough and detectable is only 0.5\% given its wide and eccentric orbit.
+Therefore, there should exist a population of hundreds of \name-like objects in the outer solar system, totaling 1\% of Earth's mass, a significant fraction of the scattering disk.

-The orbit of \name also presents an intriguing challenge to the Planet X / Planet 9 hypothesis.
-Previous discoveries of TNOs with extremely wide and elongated orbits suggest an apparent clustering in the longitude of perihelia $\varpi\approx 60^{\circ}$, motivating the idea that an undetected planet may be shepherding the extreme TNOs.
-However, with $\varpi$ = 306$^{\circ}$, the orbit of \name is an outlier of that clustering (Figure~\ref{fig:orbit_view}) and likely unstable to gravitational influence from this hypothesized planet.
-Our $N$-body simulations suggest that the presence of the Planet X / Planet 9 that produces the clustering will cause ejection of \name in a short timescale around 0.1~Gyr (Figure~\ref{fig:Nbody_P9}).
-Nevertheless, more investigation is required to decisively rule out that hypothesis.
+The orbit of \name also poses a challenge to the Planet Nine (P9) hypothesis.
+Previous discoveries of extreme TNOs reveal an apparent clustering in longitude of perihelion near $\varpi \approx 60^{\circ}$, motivating the idea that an undetected planet shepherds their orbits.
+By contrast, \name, with $\varpi = 306^{\circ}$, lies well outside this clustering region (Figure~\ref{fig:orbit_view}) and appears dynamically inconsistent with confinement by P9.
+Our \textit{N}-body simulations indicate that the inclusion of such a planet leads to ejection of \name in $\sim$60\% of realizations, with a mean timescale of $\sim$0.3~Gyr (Figure~\ref{fig:Nbody_P9}).
+Further investigation will be necessary to assess whether this outcome robustly excludes the P9 hypothesis.